axyc13/PixelPal/README.md

-🎨 AICartoon
+# 🎨 PixelPal

-AICartoon is a web app that brings your favorite cartoon characters to life using AI.
+PixelPal is a web app brought to life in the 2025 WDCC x SESA hackathon!

+In just under 48 hours and with the theme of nostalgia, our team made a site that fulfils the childhood fantasy of being able to talk to your favourite characters!

 You can chat or talk with AI-powered characters in real time, powered by speech recognition and modern AI models.

-Built with React + TypeScript + Vite for speed and developer experience.

-✨ Features
+## ✨ Features

 🎭 Choose and interact with different cartoon characters